David Bowie & David Gilmour – Royal Albert Hall (2006)

 Who Is David Gilmour?

 David Gilmour, born on March 6, 1946 in Cambridge, England, stands among the most expressive and emotionally precise guitarists in the history of popular music.
-As the primary guitarist and later principal creative leader of Pink Floyd, Gilmour reshaped the role of the electric guitar from virtuosic display into pure emotional architecture.
+As the primary guitarist and later principal creative leader of Pink Floyd, Gilmour transformed the electric guitar into a vehicle for emotional architecture.

 The Early Bowie–Gilmour Connection

-Gilmour’s first deep intersection with Bowie came in 1973, when he contributed slide guitar and production assistance to Bowie’s iconic album Pin Ups.
-The connection was immediate and profound.
-Both artists shared a love for texture, space, emotional minimalism, and sonic drama.
+Gilmour’s first deep intersection with Bowie came in 1973, when he contributed slide guitar and production assistance to Bowie’s album Pin Ups.
+Their shared fascination with texture, space and emotional minimalism created a lasting bond.

 The Royal Albert Hall as Sacred Space